Fabian2315/Multi-Bot/README.md

   - Syntax: `Bot.guard.stop`

 - `Bot.collect <blockType> <number>`
-  - What it does: Collects a specific block type repeatedly.
+  - What it does: Collects a specific block type repeatedly, equipping the correct tool first.
   - Syntax: `Bot.collect oak_log 5`

 - `Bot.mine <blockType>`
   - What it does: Starts a continuous mining loop for the given block type.
+Pauses during self-defense.
   - Syntax: `Bot.mine coal_ore`

 - `Bot.miner.stop`